Smethwick: Public services and government

 Smethwick is part of Sandwell and West Birmingham Hospitals NHS Trust.
 The closest hospital is City Hospital (previously known as Dudley Road Hospital) located in Winson Green.
 Other local hospitals include Sandwell General Hospital in West Bromwich and Queen Elizabeth Hospital in Selly Oak.

 Sport

 The town has a semi-professional association football club, Smethwick Rangers.
 Nicknamed "SR1", the club competes in the 2020–21 season in the West Midlands (Regional) League Premier Division, the 9th tier of the English football league system.
 Despite representing the town, the team play their home games in Tividale.
 The Sandwell Aquatics Centre, used in the 2022 Commonwealth Games, is in the Londonderry area.

 Smethwick Cricket Club, a founder member of the Birmingham League, is an amateur cricket club in the town.

-The Hawthorns, home of West Bromwich Albion FC is also partially within Smethwick.